karanjhand/AI-Jarvis/README.md

 # AI-Jarvis
-An AI speech engine named jarvis which works by listening to the commands given by the user and performs the particular tasks according to the given command. user can type the following commands :
+An AI speech engine named jarvis which works by listening to the commands given by the user and performs the particular tasks according to the given command. user can command the following to jarvis :

 open youtube : opens the youtube for the user.